 Statement on Compliance with CalNAGPRA

-UC is committed to complying with CalNAGPRA, which among other things, facilitates Repatriation and/or Disposition of California Indian Tribes’ Human Remains and Cultural Items to California Indian Tribes, defined in CalNAGPRA § 8012(j).
-UC campuses with Possession or Control of Native American Human Remains and/or Cultural Items are required to consult with California Indian Tribes and update their inventories and summaries as required by CalNAGPRA.
-This includes reviewing and revising or supplementing existing Inventories and Summaries for collections previously classified as Culturally Unidentifiable and consulting with California Indian Tribes as required by CalNAGPRA (see Section VI).
-Further, UC is required to transfer Human Remains and Cultural Items that are State Culturally Affiliated with California Indian Tribes as required by CalNAGPRA, consistent with NAGPRA.
-(See also Section V.D and Appendices A and A-1.)
+UC is committed to complying with CalNAGPRA, which among other things, facilitates Repatriation and/or Disposition of California Indian tribes’ Human Remains and Cultural Items to California Indian tribes, defined in CalNAGPRA § 8012(c).
+UC campuses with Possession or Control of Native American Human Remains and/or Cultural Items must consult with California Indian tribes and update their Inventories and Summaries as required by CalNAGPRA.
+This includes reviewing and revising or supplementing existing Inventories and Summaries for collections previously classified as Culturally Unidentifiable and consulting with California Indian tribes as required by CalNAGPRA (see Section VI).
+Further, UC must transfer Human Remains and Cultural Items that are State Culturally Affiliated to California Indian tribes as required by CalNAGPRA, consistent with NAGPRA.
+(See also Section V.D and Flowcharts on UC’s NAGPRA website.)

+California Indian tribes may avail themselves of their rights under either NAGPRA or CalNAGPRA, or both, as they wish.

 Revisions to This Policy